-The equipment included in electrical power lines is designed to minimise the risk of negative effects on persons in the vicinity of the lines.
+When using transmission facilities it is very important to exercise elementary caution and common sense.
+The equipment included in electrical power lines is designed to minimize the risk of negative effects on persons in the vicinity of the lines.
 The location of lines is planned so that the transmission facilities do not pose a threat to surrounding human habitats, and so that they blend into the landscape to the greatest extent possible.